 ENABLE: Provide services that enable the participation of people of all ages and backgrounds in cultural activities

 ENGAGE: Engage with and educate people of all ages and backgrounds about using the arts for cultural reflection and promotion of North Somerset communities

 ADVOCACY: Provide a voice for the arts in North Somerset

 HUB: Become an umbrella organisation for the arts in North Somerset

 Who We Are

-North Somerset Arts is a volunteer led organisation made up of a Management Committee, a group of Trustees and two part time staff.
+North Somerset Arts is a volunteer led organisation made up of a Management Committee, a group of Trustees and one part time member of staff.
 Click here to learn more about who we are.